michaellihs/rocketchat-notification-resource/README.md

 4. After a while the RocketChat URL should open up in your browser.
 You can login with user `admin` password `admin`
 5. Provide some organization information and you are good to go.

-### Spinning up a local Concourse with `docker-compose`

-1. Make sure you have Docker and Docker Compose installed on your workstation
-2. Create a host entry in your ´/etc/hosts´ file
+6. `cd` into the `dev/concourse` directory and use the provided shell script to spin up Concourse

     ```
-    127.0.0.1	concourse.dev.localhost
-    ```

-3. `cd` into the `dev/concourse` directory and use the provided shell script to spin up Concourse

-    ```
     cd dev/concourse
     ./concourse-up.sh
     ```

-4. You can login to Concourse with user `test` and password `test`
+7. After a while, Concourse should open up in your browser.
+You can login to Concourse with user `test` and password `test`

 > **Warning**: For convenience, this repository comes with a set of default keys used by Concourse.
 Make sure to re-create those keys if you want to run Concourse in a more production setup.

-#### Generating Keys
+#### Generating Keys for Concourse

 Follow steps in https://concourse-ci.org/concourse-generate-key.html